 The perennial begonia plants typically grow less than 9 inches tall and those that do grow taller need to have some type of support.
 Although they do produce blooms, they’re grown primarily for their striking foliage.
 They have leaves of varying colors, patterns and shapes, some with intricate patterns and they can be hairy or shiny.
 Commonly used as a container plant, the rhizomatous begonia may sometimes be planted in shaded garden areas, as well.

 Tuberous begonias are grown for their striking blooms.
 Perennial begonia plants are a truly deciduous plant requiring a period of dormant rest during the winter months.
 At this time the gardener should place the tubers in a cool, dark storage place until spring arrives.
 Blooms on 18″ plants come in single or double flowers in every shade except blue.
 Best planted in shaded beds, borders, containers, and hanging baskets.

 Caring for Begonia Plants

 Perennial begonia plants thrive in rich, well-drained soil.
 So you have to learn ways to improve soil quality to make it grow faster.
 Containers should have a layer of pebbles under the soil to provide for adequate drainage.
-They prefer to be watered moderately, when the top inch or so of soil has dried out, and to not have soggy roots.
+They prefer to be watered moderately, when the top inch or so of soil has dried out, and do not have soggy roots.
 A liquid fertilizer can be applied every two weeks.
-Gradually lessen waterings and feedings toward the end of summer and into autumn for tuberous begonias entering their dormancy.
+Gradually lessen waterings and feelings toward the end of summer and into autumn for tuberous begonias entering their dormancy.

 In cold climates, perennial begonias plants are considered annuals because most can’t withstand temperatures under 50 degrees Fahrenheit.
 Begonias can be grown as perennials if grown in containers that can be brought inside during the winter months, providing color all year round, or by digging up tubers for storage during the cold season.